-RELATING TO INSURANCE - ACCIDENT AND SICKNESS INSURANCE POLICIES
+RELATING TO INSURANCE -- ACCIDENT AND SICKNESS INSURANCE POLICIES

-1 This act would require that protections related to the disposal of extremely hazardous 2 wastes generated by the use of toxic, carcinogenic, mutagenic, or teratogenic chemotherapy drugs 3 be implemented by pharmacists, physicians, healthcare providers, and insurers in the state of 4 Rhode Island.
-5 Further, this act would provide for a drug stewardship program to address procedures and 6 industry financing for the proper disposal of these extremely hazardous wastes.
-7 Section 6 of this act would take effect upon on July 1, 2016.
-The remaining sections of 8 this act would take effect upon passage.
-LC000793/SUB A
+1 This act would provide that protections related to the disposal of extremely nazardous 2 wastes generated by the use of toxic, carcinogenic, mutagenic, or teratogenic chemotherapy drugs 3 be implemented by pharmacists, physicians, health care providers, and insurers in the state of 4 Rhode Island.
+5 The act would also provide for a drug stewardship program to address procedures and 6 industry financing of the proper disposal of these extremely hazardous wastes.
+7 The educational and public awareness provisions of this act would take effect upon 8 passage.
+The requirements related to the implementation of product stewardship programs and the 9 enforcement provisions related thereto, along with any other provisions not already in effect 10 would take effect on July 1, 2017.
+LC004379